tsuACM/truman_acm_website/index.markdown

 # Hackathon

-ACM will be holding our own 2-week-long hackathon!
+ACM is holding our own 2-week-long hackathon!
 All skill levels are welcome.
 See the [hackathon page][HT] page for more details.

 # T-Shirts